 - (a) its planned rates income for the year equals or is less than each quantified limit on rates; - (b) its planned rates increases for the year equal or are less than each quantified limit on rates increases. - The proposed rates increase for 2019/20 is higher than the benchmark set.
-This is due primarily to a change in the way Council will deliver waste management services from 1 July 2019.
+This is due primarily to a change in the way Council will deliver waste management services from 1 July 2019, and also the request from Destination Queenstown to increase their operational grant by 25%.